ichen-lab-ucsb/SCAPE-BYO/kseq_tools/README.md

                         on how much progress the code has made

 ### Output:
-The output file from this script contains a list of the `NUM_PATHS` top pathways.
-Each is provided as a list of comma-separated values, with the data on each column (denoted by a header) corresponding to:
+The output file from this script contains a csv (or other similarly-formatted) spreadsheet of all sequences for which k-Seq data is calculated.
+The first row is column headers, followed by a second row describing the number of unique sequences in each round, and a third row describing the total numbers of sequences.
+(We found keeping this data close by to be occasionally helpful in analysis).

-`step #` The number of steps from the sequence in this column to the start sequence

-`sequence` The sequence of the node at this step along the pathway

-`step size` The distance between this sequence along the pathway and the previous sequence

-`total distance` The total distance of all steps up to this one

-`sequence count` The count of this particular sequence in the counts file.
-May correspond to a different value, e.g. if the input file is a list of sequences and their fitness value instead of sequencing count.
+For each sequence's k-Seq output (that is, each row), the values in each column correspond to the following:

+`Seq.
+Name` The sequence identity.
+Same as sequence provided in input counts file.

+`Sequence amount` (Only if `-v` is enabled) The total amount of this sequence present in the test tube at the start of k-seq.
+Units correspond to normalization constants (e.g. if the normalization units are 1/ng, this will be in ng of sequence).

+`Surv. fraction ROUND_NAME` (Only if `-v` is enabled) The fraction of this sequence that survives selection to be sequenced in sample `ROUND_NAME`.
+Should ideally be < 1 for all sequences in all rounds.